devalih/StatsTrack/README.md

 <h3>For back-end I used:</h3>
 <ul>
     <li>Express.js(4.16.3), which is a web application framework for Node.js(v8.9.4)</li>
-    <li>socket.io(2.1.0) which  is a javascript library for realtime web applications(uses the WebSocket protocol), in use by               board(chat) for live information exchange.</li>
+    <li>socket.io(2.1.0) which  is a javascript library for real-time web applications(uses the WebSocket protocol), in use by               a board(chat) for live information exchange.</li>
     <li>cookie-parser parses Cookie header and populate req.cookies with an object keyed by the cookie names.
-Im using it to identify       participants(ask for their name and save it in Cookie), so if they are using live board, their name(nickname) would be visible for          everyone else.</li>
+I'm using it to identify       participants(ask for their name and save it in Cookie), so if they are using a live board, their name(nickname) would be visible to everyone else.</li>
     <li>body-parser - parses incoming request bodies in a middleware before your handlers</li>
 </ul>
 <h3>For front-end I used:</h3>
 <ul>
-    <li>Javascript(ES6) as main language</li>
+    <li>Javascript(ES6) as the main language</li>
-    <li>JQuery in some cases to make code more readable and easier to follow</li>
+    <li>JQuery in some cases to make the code more readable and easier to follow</li>
     <li>AJAX is used to update the ranking table(planing to change it and make future table updates with socket.io).</li>
 </ul>
 <br>